JosWigchert/AntennaRadiationPatternOfDrone/README.md

 Now you have successfully installed and set up the project on your local machine.
 You're ready to start using it.

+##Pothos Setup:
+For the block diagram, you can install Pothosware (https://github.com/pothosware/PothosCore/wiki) and open the file wifi_block_diagram.pothos
+##ESPCopter Setup
+For the ESPCopter code, you can download the PlatformIO Visual Studio Code Extension (https://platformio.org/install/ide?install=vscode).
+The code for the ESPCopter is in the following repo: https://github.com/JosWigchert/ESPCopter-Platformio
+PlatformIO allows for an easier way to deploy on multiple devices.

 ## Data Structure

 The data can be found at [Onedrive](https://tuenl-my.sharepoint.com/:u:/g/personal/j_wigchert_student_tue_nl/Edh6yngVokJDrwRV2pnnGaABZdMzv730Mb9ODsCwGVa5PQ?e=nsePm8).
 After this file is downloaded it can be extracted to the main directory of this repository.